 While both the network and its utilisation grow, there is an increased need to exchange expertise.
 On a national level, the public perception of air rescue is satisfactory, but not so at the European level, where there remain considerable gaps.
 This became evident in the process of implementing the new European civilian aviation standards and also in the development of medical standards.

-EHAC achieved its major goals and after expanding its scope is now also represent-ing the interests of air ambulance operators.
+EHAC achieved its major goals and after expanding its scope is now also representing the interests of air ambulance operators.

 Thanks to the huge spontaneous response to EHAC, the association is now present in almost every European country and counts every major air rescue operator among its members.